Roslynn Ang

 Ainu Embroidery (Background): FUJIOKA Ryoko

 I am an educator and scholar in the intersections of cultural anthropology, East Asian Studies, settler colonial studies and critical heritage studies.
-I worked with minority and Indigenous groups in urban Japan to revitalize their cultures and organize their communities.
+I worked with minority and Indigenous groups in urban Japan to revitalize their cultures and organize their communities through their intangible cultural heritage.
 Although separated by distance and travel restrictions, I am in a long term engagement with the Sapporo Upopo Hozonkai, an intangible cultural heritage performance group that focuses on revitalizing Ainu song and dance (upopo and rimse) within their community in Northern Japan.
+I have also assisted in a collaboration between Sapporo Upopo Hozonkai and NYU Shanghai Students to produce a homepage for the performance group.

 My research interests include media and performance studies, decolonizing methodology, indigeneity, heritage, representations of race and nation, and Japan’s colonial history with East Asia and the West.

 I am born and raised in Singapore.
-For work and studies, I have lived in Okinawa, Sapporo, New York City, and Shanghai.
-I am currently based in Bloomington, Indiana with my adopted Southeast Asian Village dog, Hibiki.
+For work and studies, I have lived in Okinawa, Sapporo, New York City, Shanghai and Bloomington, Indiana.
+I am currently based in Singapore with my adopted Southeast Asian Village dog, Hibiki.
+In my free time, I mentor students from ITE (Institute of Technical Education) and volunteer at a local animal shelter (SOSD, Save our Singapore Dogs).